Intro for the Week

 Shakespeare remains an inescapable literary force, one which haunts not just our theatrical world, but our cinematic.
 His plays continue to influence the very way in which we understand character and drama, not to mention comedy and satire.
 Film adaptations generally range from direct to modernized, and then a few which indirectly reframe the ideas and plots of the plays.
 For instance, The Lion King is a happier version of Hamlet, minus the famous soliloquy and bloody ending.
-We see the same story played out in two very different ways, but the connection between the two remains.
-Examples like The Lion King introduce Shakespeare to younger audiences, and act as a sort of reference guide for those studying Hamlet later in life.
+Here we see the same story played out in two very different ways, but the connection between the two remains.
+Examples like The Lion King introduces Shakespeare to younger audiences, and acts as a sort of reference guide for those studying Hamlet later in life.
 This suggests that Shakespeare extends beyond the stage and page, and into the creative consciousness from which all ideas stem.

 I am 100% biased when it comes to Shakespeare, as I adore his work and most of film adaptations.
 I think these films present a livelier version than what is on the page, which has a reputation of being droll and outdated.
 Shakespeare does not really belong on the page, in fact – and don’t quote me on this – Shakespeare never wrote down any of his plays.
 What we call Shakespeare largely comes from people who were attending plays and trying to steal his material.
 As it is impossible to tell how much those recording added onto the plays, I have always felt that Shakespeare was more of a collective than an individual.
 It is also why I think his work translates so well into film, as we are just continuing to record his material for our own needs.